MikeTat1988/MikeRep/matala/README.md

 ********************************************************************************

 To run the benchmark, use "./benchmark DATASIZE THREADCOUNT WRITE"
-    DATASIZE - number of int elements you want to test (1000000 on default) THREADCOUNT - for how many threads will spread the compression (6 on default) WRITE - 1 to test the algorithms, 0 to skip the test ( 0 on default )
+    a.
+DATASIZE - number of int elements you want to test (1000000 on default)
+    b.
+THREADCOUNT - for how many threads will spread the compression (6 on default)
+    c.
+WRITE - 1 to test the algorithms, 0 to skip the test ( 0 on default )

 example ./benchmark 10000 4 1